Paul DeJong Player Props: Cardinals vs. Rangers

 Paul DeJong At The Plate

+- Looking at the 35 games he has played this year, he's went deep in eight of them (22.9%), and in 5.9% of his trips to the plate.

-- DeJong has picked up an RBI in 26.5% of his games this season, with more than one RBI in 14.7% of his games.
-He has also plated three or more runs in two contests.
+- DeJong has picked up an RBI in 28.6% of his games this season, with two or more RBI in 14.3% of his games.
+He has also produced three or more runs in two contests.

-- He has scored in 44.1% of his games this year, with more than one run scored in 11.8%.
+- He has scored in 15 of 35 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.